DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 It proposes AGI as:

-a continuous artificial cognitive process capable of maintaining and developing general problem-solving activity across changing carriers, resources, and contexts.
+A continuous artificial cognitive process capable of maintaining and developing general problem-solving activity across changing carriers, resources, and contexts.

-In this architecture, individual models and agents are temporary cognitive operators.
+Individual models and agents are temporary cognitive operators.
 The continuing process is the system whose trajectory constitutes the candidate general intelligence.

 This is an architectural proposal, not a claim that the current prototype has already achieved human-level or general intelligence.

-3. The Fundamental Distinction: Agent, Procedural Unit, Process
+3. Fundamental Ontology

+UFCPS distinguishes three primary entities.

 Agent

-An autonomous computational entity capable of a local operation.
+An autonomous computational entity capable of performing a local operation.

 Agentᵢ